AbhiGupta1310/AI-Career-Advisor/README.md

 └──  main.ipynb                     # Analysis notebook
 ```

+---

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+---

-## 📄 License
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

-## 💬 Acknowledgments
+## 👥 Acknowledgments

-- Thanks to all contributors and data providers
+- Thanks to all contributors
 - Special thanks to the BGE-M3 model creators
-- Inspiration from real-world career development needs
+- XGBoost and scikit-learn communities

 ---

-Created with ❤️ by Abhi Gupta
+**Created with ❤️ by Abhi Gupta**